Introduction to MySQL Row

 Both the above queries are equivalent

-Below are the case study we will learn:
+Below is the case study we will learn:

-Case #1 – Insert a single row in table
+Case #1 – Insert a single row in the table

-Insert command is used to insert new row in the table
+We use the INSERT command to insert a new row into the table.

 Syntax: